Species Introduction

 ✓ Expert Tip

-Keep a journal of your fish’s behaviour and health to help identify any changes over time.
+Keep a detailed record of your fish’s health and behaviour to help identify any changes that may indicate problems.

 Q: What type of substrate is most suitable for Poecilia Wingei?